 Bronco hears gunfire while riding.
 He spots a family headed for California being attacked by a band of gunmen.
 The family is not firing back so he helps assuming they are out of ammo but they are Quakers who do not believe in fighting.

 One of Bronco's best friends is killed in a train wreck.
 Bronco looks into it, and discovers that the "accident" was in fact not an accident at all; the train was deliberately sabotaged.
 An old Civil War friend may be responsible.

 Bronco discovers that the man whose life he just saved is in reality a notorious gunfighter after they decided to homestead together near Plainview.
 Bronco supports him as he tries to live down his reputation with the local citizens.

 Bronco takes the job of Sheriff at Cottonwood not realizing that the Garnet brothers have taken over resulting in several murders.
 Bronco is forced to ask for help from several gunfighters in order to save the town but there is resistance.

-When Bronco comes back to his home town after having fought for the Confederacy in the Civil War, he finds that not only do many people in town consider him a traitor, but they also think he's a murderer who killed the brother of his fiancé.
+When Bronco comes back to his home town after having fought for the South in the Civil War, he finds that not only do many people in town consider him a traitor, but they also think he's a murderer who killed the brother of his fiancé.